-The Certificate in Nonprofit and Social Innovation provides students with high-impact educational opportunities that will equip them to contribute positively to nonprofit and social purpose organizations.
+The Nonprofit and Social Innovation Certificate offers Mays Business School students the ability to tailor their education towards a career of service.
+The program provides students with high-impact educational opportunities that will equip them to contribute positively to nonprofit and social purpose organizations.

-The certificate includes 13 hours of coursework and an internship with a social purpose organization (nonprofit or for profit) that will enhance a student's undergraduate education to include preparation for occupations, service roles, and graduate study.
+The certificate includes 13 hours of coursework and a required internship with a social purpose organization (nonprofit or for profit) that will enhance a student's undergraduate education to include preparation for occupations, service roles, and graduate study.

 |Code||Title||Semester Credit Hours|

 |BUSN 232||Resource Development 1||3|

 |BUSN 302||Nonprofit Perspectives 2||1|

 |MGMT 432||Managing the Nonprofit Organization||3|

 |Total Semester Credit Hours||13|

 The Nonprofit Sector or Business Solutions to Solve Social Problems.